Directors' Report for the year 2013-14

-11.0 IMPLEMENTATION OF INTEGRITY PACT
+9. IMPLEMENTATION OF INTEGRITY PACT:

 1. With a view to maintain transparency in all dealings with contractors and vendors and keeping with international practices, NMDC & Transparency International India (TII) developed an Integrity Pact Programme.

-of Rs.20.00 crore and procurements above threshold value of Rs.10.00 crore are the subject matters of Integrity Pact.
+of Rs.20.00 Crores and procurements above threshold value of Rs.10.00 Crores are the subject matters of Integrity Pact.